 Dermal Fillers (Soft Tissue Augmentation)

-Dermal fillers are gel-like materials that are injected into unwanted folds, creases, and wrinkles to provide a more youthful appearance.
-Fillers can be used to augment the lip lines and the lips themselves, to fill creases and lines around the mouth, and to replace the volume loss that naturally occurs with aging.
+Fillers can be used to fill in the creases and lines around the mouth, and to replace the volume loss that naturally occurs with aging.
+Dermal fillers may also be used to augment lip lines and the lips themselves,

-The administration of a dermal filler is sometimes referred to as "soft tissue augmentation".
-Treatment with a dermal filler is often combined with other beauty-enhancing procedures, such botulinum toxin (Botox®), which can prolong their aesthetic effects.
+The administration of a dermal filler, also called "soft tissue augmentation", may be combined with other cosmetic procedures, such botulinum toxin (Botox®) to enhance and prolong their aesthetic effects.

 Poly-L-lactic acid (Sculptra®) is made from absorbable suture material and is used for facial contouring and to smooth deep lines, hollows, and depressions.
 Sculptra stimulates collagen production, so multiple treatments spaced weeks apart are often necessary to see lasting results.